 1. Laugavegur Trail

-Iceland’s dramatic landscapes, formed by millennia of glaciers and volcanoes, make it a destination for travelers from around the world.
+Iceland’s dramatic landscapes, formed by millennia of glaciers and volcanoes, make it a destination for epic hiking trips for travelers from around the world.
 There is no better way to see these spectacular formations than by hiking through them, and the Laugavegur Trail offers access to the best geological features that Iceland has to offer, all on a trail that’s hikeable in under a week.